 Loden Score System

 The Loden Score System is a concise, easy-to-understand series of metrics that provide an overview of the raw athletic profile.
 In total, each athlete that completes a Loden Sports Dynamic Performance Evaluation receives a Power, Quickness, Speed, and Loden (overall) score.
 These scores allow athletes, parents, and coaches to track and benchmark physical development.

 The 30-yard sprint is a measure (in seconds) of the amount of time it takes an athlete to sprint 30-yards starting in an athletic stance at a standstill.

 During the 30-yard sprint, Loden Sports also captures a 10-yard split…

-For the CMJ assessment, Loden Sports tasks the athlete with jumping as high as they can as quick as they can three times.
-Average CMJ Height is the average height of the three jumps represented in inches.
+For the 3 Rebound Jump assessment, Loden Sports tasks the athlete with jumping as high as they can as quick as they can three times.
+Average 3 Rebound Jump Height is the average height of the three jumps represented in inches.

 In addition to jump height, Loden Sports also collects and considers how much time the athlete is spending on the ground in between each jump.
 Loden Sports uses a flight time divided by ground contact time ratio to calculate RSI (reactive strength index).